The common egg is one of the most nutrient-dense foods out there.

 - 9. Paleo Scotch Eggs – great tasting healthy version of a traditional classic.
 For the recipe: Ditch the Carbs.

 - 10. Baked Eggs – a delicious sounding baked combination of beef, cheese, and eggs.
 For the recipe: Diet Doctor.

-In short, the health benefits of eggs make them a necessity for your shopping list.
+In short, the health benefits of eggs make them one of the best staple foods.